ShiqiangXia/HDG2dTriangle/09-ConvolutionFiltering/idea.md

 ## Steps we done
 1. figure out the relation of two meshes
-2. Obtain uh at GQ points of coarse mesh
+2. ~~Obtain uh at GQ points of coarse mesh~~
-3. check GQ points are correct
+3. ~~check GQ points are correct~~

-## Steps to do
 4. precompute convolution matrix
 5. do convolution
-2. Check simple smooth case if convolution
+2. ~~Check simple smooth case if convolution~~

+## Steps to do
+1. L2 projection of uh from finer mesh to coarse